 As we operate globally, we are exposed to the risk that our financial condition, results of operations and cash flows could be impacted by changes in foreign currency exchange rates.
-To mitigate this foreign currency exposure, we entered into a series of forward contracts to hedge a portion of our foreign currency risk related to the British Pound Sterling, Indian Rupee, Euro and Philippine Peso.
-As of February 28, 2023, these forward contracts hedge a portion of our foreign currency transaction exposure ranging from 25% to 75%, over their respective hedged periods, which are set to mature at various points between the third quarter of fiscal 2023 through the second quarter of fiscal 2024.
+As of May 31, 2023, we maintained a series of foreign currency forward contracts to hedge a portion of our exposures related to our primary currencies of the British Pound Sterling, Indian Rupee, Euro and Philippine Peso.
+To mitigate our currency exposure, we entered into these contracts to hedge between 25% to 75% of our projected operating expenses, denominated in our primary foreign currencies, over their respective hedge periods, ranging from the fourth quarter of fiscal 2023 through the third quarter of fiscal 2024.